impredicative/ircstyle/README.md

-# IRC Message Formatter
+# IRC Message
 [![Build Status](https://travis-ci.org/FujiMakoto/IRC-Message-Formatter.svg?branch=master)](https://travis-ci.org/FujiMakoto/IRC-Message-Formatter)

-IRC Message Formatter is a simple Python module for applying and stripping formatting from IRC messages.
+IRC Message is a simple Python module for applying and stripping formatting from IRC messages.
 Its primary purpose is for use with Python based IRC bots.

 The modules syntax was heavily inspired by [Click](http://click.pocoo.org/5/utils/#ansi-colors)'s own style and unstyle methods.